HotSushi/linux-sysadmin-interview-questions/README.md

 > It tells the new process to ignore SIGHUP.
 It is the signal sent by the kernel when the parent shell is closed.
 * What is the difference between these two commands?
  * ```myvar=hello```
+ > creates a shell variable, can be printed with $myvar,  to pass environment variables to a process<br>
+ > $ env GREP_OPTIONS='-v' grep one test.txt
  * ```export myvar=hello```
+ > creates environment variable
 * You need to upgrade kernel at 100-1000 servers, how you would do this?
 * How can you limit process memory usage?
 > $ ulimit -d 10000 -m 10000 -v 10000 #-d data segment size -m max memory size-v virtual memory size